-The two Manchester clubs lead he way, five points ahead of third placed Tottenham Hotspur who have won all four of their away games, but yet to win their firs three at home.
+The two Manchester clubs lead the way, five points ahead of third placed Tottenham Hotspur who have won all four of their away games, but failed to win their first three at home.

 Champions Chelsea are currently in fourth, with Arsenal fifth.

-Liverpool, Newcastle, Watford and West Brom make up the rest of he too half of the table.
+Liverpool, Newcastle, Watford and West Brom make up the rest of the top half of the table.

 New signings such as Romelu Lukaku and Mo Salah have hit the ground running, whilst the likes of Harry Kane and Kevin De Bruyne are once again at the top of their game.

-RealSport have picked our early team of the season.
+RealSport has picked its early team of the season.

 GK- Ederson: Manchester City